MissKessa/calculus-2022/README.md

 # calculus-22
-This is the repository for the subject Calculus
+This is the repository for the subject Calculus.
+Author: Paula Díaz Álvarez